drakkr/QSOS/Method/en/qsos-appendixB_en.md

 QSOS is a sub-project of the DrakkR initiative aiming to build a free framework dedicated to the open source governance within companies and administrations.

-In addition to QSOS, dedicated to the evaluation of the complexity of the free and open source software, DrakkR is also composed of other methods and tools to implement such a governance.
+In addition to QSOS, dedicated to the assessment of the free and open source software, DrakkR is also composed of other methods and tools to implement such a governance.

 ![DrakkR Framework](Images/drakkr-schema_en.png)